apluslms/a-plus/doc/README.md

 ## Example grader

 If you've loaded the initial data the example exercise relies on you can use the external grader server (example_grader.py) running on port 8888.
-This grader (found in this folder) can be started by running:
+This grader can be started by running (from this folder):

     python example_grader.py

 Now the example exercise in A+ should work and you should get points from submissions accordingly.